MeDUET: Disentangled Unified Pretraining for 3D Medical Image Synthesis and Analysis: Experiments

-\textbf{Content and Style Consistency. } To assess controllable generation without manual latent edits, we use dual-conditional CFG~\cite{ho2022classifier}, independently scaling content $w_c$ and style $w_s$ during sampling.
-For content consistency, we fix TotalSegmentator~\cite{wasserthal2023totalsegmentator} content references, sample styles from other domains, sweep $(w_c,w_s)$, and compute the Dice ratio $R_D$ between segmentations of the references and the generated volumes.
-For style consistency, we fix style references and report the style-classifier hit rate $R_C$ and its monotonicity with $w_s$.
-We use nnU-Net~\cite{isensee2018nnu} as the segmenter and MeDUET’s domain classifier as the style classifier.
-As shown in Fig.~\ref{consistency}, $R_D$ increases with $w_c$ and quickly saturates near 1 across $w_s$, while $R_C$ rises strictly with $w_s$ and is insensitive to $w_c$.
-Thus, content tokens remain geometrically stable and style tokens control appearance, demonstrating MeDUET’s impressive controllability.
+To investigate controllable generation, we use dual conditional CFG~\cite{ho2022classifier}, independently scaling content $w_c$ and style $w_s$ during sampling.
+For content consistency, we fix TotalSegmentator~\cite{wasserthal2023totalsegmentator} content references, sample styles from other domains, sweep $(w_c, w_s)$, and compute the Dice ratio $R_D$ between the segmentations of the references and the generated volumes.
+For style consistency, we fix style references and report the style-classifier hit rate $R_C$.
+We use nnU-Net~\cite{isensee2018nnu} as the segmenter and MeDUET's domain classifier as the style classifier.
+As shown in Fig.~\ref{consistency}, $R_D$ increases mainly with $w_c$ and is only weakly affected by $w_s$, while $R_C$ increases mainly with $w_s$ and remains largely insensitive to $w_c$.
+The balanced control score becomes higher when both guidance scales are sufficiently strong, and the preference map further reveals a clear transition from style-favored to content-favored regions.